-Though I’ve never been to Taiwan, there’s one thing I know for sure: I’m a huge fan of night market-style fried chicken.
+Though I’ve never been to Taiwan, there’s one thing I know for sure: I’m a huge fan of night market-style fried chicken that's also known as Popcorn Chicken (I think because you end up eating a vat by popping it in your mouth).
 It’s one of a variety of xiaochi (aka “finger foods) found in Taiwanese night markets and is more or less popcorn chicken seasoned with garlic, soy, and a good amount of Chinese Five-Spice powder.
-I first tried it on a Six Taste tour of Arcadia and it has quickly become a staple in my house, earning the nickname, A.F.C. (aka Asian Fried Chicken).
-There are many variations on this night market staple, but this is the recipe I’ve come up with that uses easier-to-find ingredients.
-The result is a barely breaded, headily-spiced, crisp-fried chicken, which is as good as a quick weeknight meal (with rice) as it is a cocktail party snack.
+I first tried it on a Six Taste tour of Arcadia and it has quickly become a staple anytime we want something bar food-esque btu homemade.
+The result is a barely breaded, headily-spiced, crisp-fried chicken, which is as good as a quick weeknight meal as it is a cocktail party snack.

 (dark or white meat), cut into bite-size pieces